ayseatay/ayseataydsa210/README.md

-# Flight_Delay_Project
 # Predicting Flight Delays Using Weather and Airline Data

 ## **1. Project Overview**
-This project aims to analyze factors contributing to flight delays and build a predictive model to forecast whether a flight will be delayed based on weather conditions and airline data.
+In this project I aim to analyze factors contributing to flight delays and build a predictive model to forecast whether a flight will be delayed based on weather conditions and airline data.
 The study will leverage publicly available flight and weather datasets to uncover patterns affecting flight punctuality.

 ## **2. Motivation**
 Flight delays cause significant inconvenience to passengers and financial losses to airlines.
-Understanding the key factors that lead to delays can help airlines optimize schedules, improve customer experience, and enhance operational efficiency.
-By applying data science techniques, we aim to develop a reliable model for predicting flight delays.
+Due to my parents' work, I've been travelling a lot my whole life and have exprerienced many delays.
+So, I want to understand the key factors that lead to delays can help airlines optimize schedules, improve customer experience, and enhance operational efficiency.
+By applying data science techniques, I aim to develop a reliable model for predicting flight delays.

 ## **3. Data Sources**
 - **Primary Data**: Publicly available flight data from sources such as: